ndom91/authjs-prisma-edge-example/README.md

 cp .env.example .env
 ```

-Make sure to add an `AUTH_SECRET` as well as your Prisma database connection string.
-Also don't forget to add environment variables to setup any of the [supported providers](https://authjs.dev/reference/core/providers) as well.
+Make sure to fill out the `AUTH_SECRET` env var as well as your Prisma database connection string(s).
+Also, don't forget to add environment variables to configure any of the [supported providers](https://authjs.dev/reference/core/providers) for Auth.js login.

 ### 3. Database

-For this example, we'll of course need a Prisma Edge compatible database.
-These include:
+This example is configured to use a [Neon Postgres](https://neon.tech) database ([Vercel Postgres](https://vercel.com/storage/postgres) also works).
+Any Prisma Edge compatible database driver should work with a bit of tweaking though, these currently include:

 - **PlanetScale** serverless driver with `@prisma/adapter-planetscale`
 - **Neon** serverless driver with `@prisma/adapter-neon`
 - **Turso** with `@prisma/adapter-libsql`

-See their documentation for more details.
+See Prisma's Edge compatible driver documentation for more details.

 ### 4. Start the application